ocaml/ocaml.org/data/tutorials/language/0lg_11_imperative.md

 ### Bad: Imperative by Default

 The imperative style shouldn't be the default, it shouldn't be used everywhere.
-Although it is possible to use the imperative style without loosing the benefits of type and memory safety, it doesn't make sense to only use it.
-Not using functional programming idioms would result in an contrived and obfuscated style.
+Although it is possible to use the imperative style without losing the benefits of type and memory safety, it doesn't make sense to only use it.
+Not using functional programming idioms would result in a contrived and obfuscated style.

-Additionally, many modules are meant to be used in a functional manner.
-Some would require development and maintenance of [wrapper libraries](https://en.wikipedia.org/wiki/Wrapper_library) to be used in an imperative setting.
+Additionally, most modules provide an interface meant to be used in functional way.
+Some would require the development and maintenance of [wrapper libraries](https://en.wikipedia.org/wiki/Wrapper_library) to be used in an imperative setting.
 That would be wasteful and brittle.

 ### Bad: Side Effects in Arguments